ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 When we want to insert something into the document structure (or change it in any other way), we need to use the model writer, available in the model's `change()` method.

 <info-box>
 	What is the model?
-It's a DOM-like structure, that is converted into the view, which what the user interacts with.
+It's a DOM-like structure, that is converted into the view, which is what the user interacts with.
 If you want to learn more, you can read about it in the {@link framework/guides/architecture/editing-engine#overview editing engine architecture}.
 Don't be intimidated by the diagram you can find there, as you don't need to understand it in its full complexity to implement custom plugins.
 </info-box>

-We'll use the [`writer.insertText()`](https://ckeditor.com/docs/ckeditor5/latest/api/module_engine_model_writer-Writer.html#function-insertText) method to insert our timestamp into the document.
+We'll use the {link module:engine/model/writer~Writer#insertText `writer.insertText()`} method to insert our timestamp into the document.
 We'll also need to give it a position of the user's current selection to indicate where to insert our timestamp (using the {@link module:engine/model/position~Position `Position`} class).

 Finally, if the user's selection has a range (so it's a letter, word, or a whole text fragment), we'll remove that and replace it with our timestamp.